jaykeHarrison/be-nc-news/README.md

 ```
 {
-      topics: [
+  "topics": [
-        { slug: 'mitch', description: 'The man, the Mitch, the legend' },
+    { "slug": "mitch", "description": "The man, the Mitch, the legend" },
-        { slug: 'cats', description: 'Not dogs' },
+    { "slug": "cats", "description": "Not dogs" },
-        { slug: 'paper', description: 'what books are made of' }
+    { "slug": "paper", "description": "what books are made of" }
   ]
 }
 ```